randofan/MyCalendar/reports/week9.md

 # Team Report/Agenda
 ## Old Goals
-1.
+1. finish sections support.
+2. improve test coverage.
+3. flesh out documentation.
 ## Issues
-- What you did:
+- What you did: finished section support; addedd unit tests to helper function and used JSDom to mimic a DOM for testing; added user documentation & developer documentation
-- What worked:
+- What worked: able to finish the project and accomplish all the major deliverables
-- What you learned:
+- What you learned: how the use JSDom to unit test; how to work with async functions in js
-- Where you had trouble:
+- Where you had trouble: n/a
 ## New Goals
 1.